IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Abstract

 \section{Abstract}

-Reaching tasks with random targets and obstacles can still be challenging when the robotic arm is operating in unstructured environments.
-In contrast to traditional model-based methods, model-free reinforcement learning methods do not require complex inverse kinematics or dynamics equations to be calculated.
-In this paper, we train a deep neural network via an improved Proximal Policy Optimization (PPO) algorithm, which aims to map from task space to joint space for a 6-DoF manipulator.
-In particular, we modify the original PPO and design an effective representation for environmental inputs and outputs to train the robot faster in a larger workspace.
-Firstly, a type of action ensemble is adopted to improve output efficiency.
-Secondly, the policy is designed to join in value function updates directly.
-Finally, the distance between obstacles and links of the manipulator is calculated based on a geometry method as part of the representation of states.
-Since training such a task in real-robot is time-consuming and strenuous, we develop a simulation environment to train the model.
-We choose Gazebo as our first simulation environment since it often produces a smaller Sim-to-Real gap than other simulators.
-However, the training process in Gazebo is time-consuming and takes a long time.
-Therefore, to address this limitation, we propose a Sim-to-Sim method to reduce the training time significantly.
-The trained model is finally used in a real-robot setup without fine-tuning.
-Experimental results showed that using our method, the robot was capable of tracking a single target or reaching multiple targets in unstructured environments.
-The video is available at https://youtu.be/xm5lNAgYaWM
+Reaching tasks with random targets and obstacles is a challenging task for robotic manipulators.
+In this study, we propose a novel model-free reinforcement learning approach based on proximal policy optimization (PPO) for training a deep policy to map the task space to the joint space of a 6-DoF manipulator.
+To facilitate the training process in a large workspace, we develop an efficient representation of environmental inputs and outputs.
+The calculation of the distance between obstacles and manipulator links is incorporated into the state representation using a geometry-based method.
+Additionally, to enhance the performance of the model in reaching tasks, we introduce the action ensembles method and design the policy to directly participate in value function updates in PPO.
+To overcome the challenges associated with training in real-robot environments, we develop a simulation environment in Gazebo to train the model as it produces a smaller Sim-to-Real gap compared to other simulators.
+However, training in Gazebo is time-intensive.
+To address this issue, we propose a Sim-to-Sim method to significantly reduce the training time.
+The trained model is then directly applied in a real-robot setup without fine-tuning.
+To evaluate the performance of the proposed approach, we perform several rounds of experiments in both simulated and real robots.
+We also compare the performance of the proposed approach with six baselines.
+The experimental results demonstrate the effectiveness of the proposed method in performing reaching tasks with and without obstacles. our method outperformed the selected baselines by a large margin in different reaching task scenarios.
+A video of these experiments has been attached to the paper as supplementary material.

-\section{INTRODUCTION}
+\section{Introduction}